 Meeting the relevant compliance requirements

 Another challenge is adhering to regulatory constraints for securing user access, which have become increasingly common across various sectors today.
-Compliance requirements differ depending on the industry and location, and may change over time.
+Compliance requirements differ depending on the industry and location and may change over time.

 What standards, laws, and regulations require a user access review?

-Now that we have just touched the subject of regulatory requirements, it’s time to delve further into the realm of IT compliance standards.
 Reviewing user access rights is required by many international IT security regimes, including:

 The National Institute of Standards and Technology (NIST) is a non-regulatory US government agency that provides cybersecurity guidelines and standards followed worldwide.
 The AC-1 and AC-2 controls from NIST Special Publication 800-53 require organizations to conduct a periodic review of access rights and policies.
 Your organization may create its own schedule for user access reviews and use a software solution to conduct them.

 The Health Insurance Portability and Accountability Act (HIPAA) is a US law that describes data protection measures for companies working with healthcare data.
-HIPAA §164.308, Administrative Safeguards, requires a periodic review of access policies and implementation of procedures to establish, document, review, and modify user access rights.
+HIPAA §164.308, Administrative Safeguards [PDF], requires a periodic review of access policies and implementation of procedures to establish, document, review, and modify user access rights.
 To avoid penalties for HIPAA violations, healthcare organizations need to fulfill this requirement and pass audits by the US Department of Health and Human Services.

 The General Data Protection Regulation (GDPR) unites data privacy laws across the European Union (EU) and applies to organizations collecting and processing the personal data of EU residents.
 Article 32 of the GDPR requires organizations to audit the data they process and people with access to it (including employees and third-party vendors).
 Non-compliance with this GDPR requirement may result in extensive fines.